Siege of Mandsaur: Aftermath

+Rana Sanga failed to deliver a decisive victory and thus both sides sued for peace.
+A critical examination of the sources supports the conclusion that the Mewar campaign ended in failure for Gujarat and that Malik Ayaz returned with a peace treaty that brought no good result.
 Rana Sanga also agreed to sue for peace because the Afghans under Ibrahim Lodi invaded and attacked Ranthambore.
 The 16th-century text "Parshvanath-Shravan-Sattavisi", says that Rana Sanga further defeated Ibrahim Lodi at Ranthambore after the Siege of Mandsaur.